araiprepress/indesign_javascript/README.md

 # indesign_javascript

-javascript small tools etc. for convenience.
+javascript tools etc. for operators' convenience.

 ### remove_certain_VBounds_TFrames.jsx
 Delete textFrames which visiblebounds are within [the targeted area +- allowance] area across all pages in a document.